1fexd/AntiWebView/README.md

 * Tap "Enable module"
 * Select the apps you want AntiWebView to hook into
     * If the apps are running, you need to force-stop for AntiWebView to work
-    * If you are running Android 13+, make sure the app has the Notification permission (can be set in the app's setting)
+    * If you are running Android 13+, make sure the app has the Notification permission (can be set in the app's settings)
 * When a selected app uses a WebView, a notification will now pop up which, when tapped, opens your default browser

 ### Non-Root / LSPatch / Shizuku